acgeospatial/awesome-earthobservation-code/README.md

 ## This list was started based on #scenefromabove podcast lunchtime discussions

-This is being extended frequently in April 2020.
+This is being extended frequently in May 2020.
 Please note that this is <b>not</b> offically an awesome list (yet).
 Please help me to get it there by contributing and commenting. [guidelines](https://github.com/sindresorhus/awesome/blob/master/contributing.md)

 Annotations are based on the headers - where available - on the github accounts